koenrane/KR-new-site/content/BiDPO postmortem.md

 ![](https://assets.turntrout.com/static/images/posts/contrastive-posterior.avif)

 Figure: Bayesian statistics for Gemini Pro 1.5v2 performance shifts.
-A sample advantage of $n$ on TruthfulQA corresponds to an accuracy increase of $\frac{n}{256}$.
+The X-axis shows the "contrastive advantage" of the BiDPO vector over the baseline.
+This posterior contrast takes into account finite sample effects and allows us to estimate the probability the BiDPO vector's effect is via chance.<br/><br/>A sample advantage of $n$ on TruthfulQA corresponds to an accuracy increase of $\frac{n}{256}$.
 Wins needed ≥10% signal to be statistically relevant, making it hard to identify and stack small wins.

 Generate and analyze data separately:
 : Separation protects against possible generation pipeline changes or breaks.
 Error prevented: Inability to plot complete 1.5v1 statistics on e.g. multi-shot prompting (as we didn't expect to regenerate those).